refinedev/refine/documentation/docs/core/refine-component/index.md

 ## `notificationProvider`

 `notificationProvider` handles notification logic.
-It is an object with methods that refine uses when necessary.
+It is an object with methods that Refine uses when necessary.

 [Refer to the Notification Provider documentation for detailed information. &#8594](/docs/core/providers/notification-provider)